longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

             - Lock reclaim process can be finished earlier than the 90-second configured grace period.
             - Outage should be equivalent to simple pod failover, less than **TBD** seconds.

-### Upgrade Strategy

-The only impact on upgrade is the creation of a new setting to define and default:  `share-manager-stale-timeout` (default, 5).

-The logic for creation and checking of Lease records ensures that all parties know and implement the lease strategy.
-If some component doesn't, the behavior defaults to the same as current code.

 ## Alternatives

 In the LEP for the recovery backend, it said, (bullets added for emphasis)